Home Security Systems: Your Options for 2024

 Ring Video Doorbell 3

 • How it Works — The easy DIY video doorbells replace your existing doorbell.
 They sport a small camera that either records video activity or takes still shots.
 In the simplest setups, you can access images yourself so you know what’s happening in and around your home.
-Some systems, though, allow you record footage you can then turn over to the police.
+Some systems, though, allow you to record footage you can then turn over to the police.
 Oh, and of course, it works like a doorbell, too.

 • Key Features & Tech — Mobile access, monitoring, and control via mobile app is perhaps the best feature to look for in a doorbell camera.
 Other features include HD image quality, cloud storage, night vision, two-way talk, and more.